mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_3-4-2024.md

 - Help any group that needs it.

 #### Key Points
+- Went around asking teams if they need help (No response)
+- Wrote code for doorlock, camera, and motion detection
+- Wrote documentation on secuirty file
+- Created test files

 #### Next Week Goals
+- Enhance the code for doorlock, camera, and motion detection
+- Keep going around asking groups if they need assistance.
+- Work on anything that needs to get done.
+-
 ### ❖ Mitkumar Patel

 #### Previous Individual Goals/Objectives